 The Board's primary contact with both private and institutional shareholders is through the Chairman, the Chief Executive ("CEO") and the Group Finance Director ("FD").
 The CEO and FD typically meet with the Group's institutional shareholders, who wish to meet with them, twice a year around the publication of the annual accounts and interim results.
+In 2020 and early 2021 CV-19 has made such meetings effectively impossible; however, a number of telephone or internet-based calls have taken place between the Chairman, the CEO and/or the FD and the Group's shareholders.

-3) Take into account wider stakeholder and social responsibilities and their implications for longterm success.
+3) Take into account wider stakeholder and social responsibilities and their implications for longterm success